 If your calf should get dysentery or scours, omit milk for 1 feeding.
 Feed only half the regular amount for the next 2 days.
 As your calf improves, gradually increase milk to the normal amount.
 Careful feeding during the first 3 weeks will help prevent digestive troubles and produce more rapid growth.

-A thrifty calf can gradually be changed to skim milk after 3 weeks.
+A thrifty calf can be gradually changed to skim milk after 3 weeks.
 A small, unthrifty calf will need whole milk for a longer time.
-When you change to skim milk, change gradually over a 4- or 5-day period.
-Continue to feed skim milk for 6 to 8 months, if you can get it at a reasonable price.
-After 6 months, healthy calves will do well on grain and hay or pasture.
+When you change to skim milk, change